ALucek/rewrAIt/README.md

-# rewrAIt - Control The Narrative With Your LLM.
+# rewrAIt - Control The Narrative With Your LLM

 <img src="static/rewrait_logo.png" width=175>